,

 Instructions

-• Combine all ingredients in a small mason jar, close lid tightly, and shake vigorously.
+• Combine all ingredients in a small mason jar, close the lid tightly, and shake vigorously.
 Serve immediately.

 Nutrition